 God’s judgment against Eli and all his descendants

 Eli had devoted himself entirely to the priesthood, but priesthood is a less high calling than fatherhood.
-Having failed to raise sons who loved the Lord, he continued to assign them priestly work, knowing that they would disgrace themselves.
+Having failed to raise sons who loved the Lord, he continued to assign them priestly work, knowing that they would disgrace themselves and their office.